-- 192.(1) This section applies if all the assets and liabilities of a government entity (the "first entity") have become the assets and liabilities of another government entity or have been otherwise disposed of by the first entity. - (2) A regulation may dissolve the first entity and make provision with respect to any matter for which it is necessary or convenient to make provision about the first entity's dissolution and the preparation of its final accounts. - (3) Without limiting subsection (2), the regulation may make provision about- - (a) access to information and documents for preparing final accounts; and - (b) the entity who is to prepare the accounts. - (4) A regulation under this section is effective even if the first entity is established under another Act. - (5) This section does not apply if the first entity is a government company or company GOC.
+192.(1) This section applies if all the assets and liabilities of a government entity established under this Act (the "first entity") have become the assets and liabilities of another government entity or have been otherwise disposed of by the first entity.

+(2) A regulation may dissolve the first entity and make provision with respect to any matter for which it is necessary or convenient to make provision about the first entity's dissolution and the preparation of its final accounts.

+(3) Without limiting subsection (2), the regulation may make provision about-

+- (a) access to information and documents for preparing final accounts; and - (b) the entity who is to prepare the accounts.

+(4) This section does not apply if the first entity is a government company or company GOC.